 - Drop spoonfuls of dough onto a parchment lined cookie sheet.

-Bake at 350 for 13-15 minutes.
+Bake for 13-15 minutes.
 Cookies should be starting to crisp at the edges, but softer in the middle.
 They will cook more as they cool.

 Allow them to cool completely for the ultimate chewiness.
 Devour!